-This course will further expand your ballet vocabulary and technique, exploring complex barre combinations and more advanced turns and jumps.
-You will be able to identify, define, and execute classical ballet terms as well as memorize and execute intermediate ballet combinations.
-Prerequisites: MTH 151 or assessment/departmental approval
+This course will further expand the student's ballet vocabulary and technique, exploring complex barre combinations and more advanced turns and jumps.
+Students will be able to identify, define, and execute classical ballet terms as well as memorize and execute intermediate ballet combinations.
+Prerequisites: MTH 151 or Assessment/Departmental Approval